 “If we want something to happen, we’re going to need to come together and demand it,” Herrera said as she got up to leave the auditorium.

 Editor’s note: The original version of this story said that the Milwaukee Common Council passed an ordinance that prevents discrimination against Section 8 voucher holders.
 It should have said that the Milwaukee County Board of Supervisors passed the measure.
-We apologize for the error.Did you like this story?
+The story also has been updated to correct the number of attendees.
+We apologize for the errors.Did you like this story?
 Subscribe to NNS today.